object-oriented-python/object-oriented-programming/doc/source/6_inheritance.rst

       classes.

    parent class
-      A class from which another class, referred to as a :term:`child class` inherits.
+      A class from which another class, referred to as a :term:`child class`, inherits.

    subclass